jinqi7/release-service-catalog/tasks/internal/process-file-updates-task/README.md

 | internalRequestPipelineRunName | name of the PipelineRun that called this task                                                                                                                                            | No       | -                                        |

+## Changes in 1.1.0
+* Use git diff branch1 branch2 to do comparation for idempotent

 ## Changes in 1.0.1
 * Remove extra characters in the diff result